 Section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)) provides for the automatic termination of a national emergency unless, prior to the anniversary date of its declaration, the President publishes in the Federal Register and transmits to the Congress a notice stating that the emergency is to continue in effect beyond the anniversary date.
-In accordance with this provision, I have sent the enclosed notice to the Federal Register for publication.
-It states that the national emergency blocking the property of persons undermining democratic processes or institutions in Zimbabwe is to continue in effect beyond March 6, 2004.
+In accordance with this provision, I have sent the enclosed notice to the Federal Register for publication, stating that the national emergency with respect to the actions and policies of certain members of the Government of Zimbabwe and other persons to undermine Zimbabwe's democratic processes or institutions is to continue in effect beyond March 6, 2007.

-The crisis caused by the actions and policies of certain members of the Government of Zimbabwe and other persons to undermine Zimbabwe's democratic processes or institutions has not been resolved.
-These actions and policies pose a continuing, unusual, and extraordinary threat to the foreign policy of the United States.
-For these reasons, I have determined that it is necessary to continue the national emergency declared on March 6, 2003, blocking the property of persons undermining democratic processes or institutions in Zimbabwe and to maintain in force the sanctions to respond to this threat.
+The crisis constituted by the actions and policies of certain membes of the Government of Zimbabwe and other persons to undermine Zimbabwe's democratic processes or institutions has not been resolved.
+These actions and policies pose a continuing unusual and extraordinary threat to the foreign policy of the United States.
+For these reasons, I have determined that it is necessary to continue this national emergency and to maintain in force the sanctions to respond to this threat.